Vinnytsia State Pedagogical University

 The Vinnytsia Mykhailo Kotsiubynskyi State Pedagogical University is a university located in Vinnytsia, Ukraine.
 The university was established in 1912.
 The staff includes 30 professors along with a further 33 holders of Doctor of Science qualifications.

 History

-June 5, 1912 - the order establishing Teachers Training Institute in Vinnytsia was issued.

-July 1, 1912 – The educational establishment opened its doors in the building, which was assigned by municipal government.
+June 5, 1912, the order establishing Teachers Training Institute in Vinnytsia was issued.
+On July 1, 1912, the educational establishment opened its doors in the building, which was assigned by municipal government.
 It was a small two-storied building, built on the project of the architect G. Artynov on Zamost'e region (now Kotsjubinsky boulevard).

-September 14, 1912 - was the official opening of the Vinnytsia Teachers` Training Institute.
+On September 14, 1912 was the official opening of the Vinnytsia Teachers` Training Institute.
 The institute was not separated into faculties.
 The graduates from this educational establishment could teach any subject.

-September 1912 - the Councillor of the State, candidate of divinity M.D.
+In September 1912, the Councillor of the State, candidate of divinity M.D.
 Zapol'skiy was appointed the director of the institute.
 He held this position up to 1922.